peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 * A new top-level type SHOULD NOT generate aliases for existing widely used types or subtypes.

 * Top-level types with an "X-" prefix cannot be registered, and SHOULD NOT be used.
-This is in line with {{!RFC6648}}.
+See {{!RFC6648}}.

 ### Structured Syntax Name Suffixes {#suffixes}